Shekinah A - Research Program Mentor | Polygence

 Bio

-I am passionate about the field of cancer research.
-The opportunity to contribute to the development of innovative and effective treatments that can improve the lives of cancer patients is what drives me.
-I am fascinated by the complexity of cancer biology and motivated to tackle the challenges that lie ahead in the fight against this disease.
+I am passionate about the field of HIV research.
+The opportunity to contribute to the development of innovative and effective treatments that can improve the lives of people living with HIV is what drives me.
 Also, I am interested in bridging the gap between minorities and STEM.
 Outside of my academic pursuits, I have a variety of personal interests and hobbies.
 I enjoy maintaining an active lifestyle through regular exercise and finding new healthy recipes to cook.
 Additionally, I have a passion for makeup and enjoy experimenting with different looks.
 Finally, I find great fulfillment in volunteering for causes that I am passionate about and giving back to my community in meaningful ways.

 Project ideas